-Kaspersky Lab is committed to protecting customers from cyberthreats, regardless of their origin or purpose.
-The company's Global Transparency Initiative is aimed at engaging the broader information security community and other stakeholders in validating and verifying the trustworthiness of its products, internal processes, and business operations.
+Kaspersky is committed to protecting customers from cyberthreats, regardless of their origin or purpose.
+The company's Global Transparency Initiative is aimed at engaging the broader information security community and other stakeholders in validating and verifying the trustworthiness of its products, internal processes and business operations.
 It also introduces additional accountability mechanisms by which the company can further demonstrate that it addresses any security issues promptly and thoroughly.

-The initial phase of Kaspersky Lab's Global Transparency Initiative will include:
+The initial phase of Kaspersky's Global Transparency Initiative will include:

-- Initiating an independent review of the company's source code with similar reviews of the company's software updates and threat detection rules to follow; - Commencing an independent assessment of (i) the company's secure development lifecycle processes, and (ii) its software and supply chain risk mitigation strategies;

-- 3. Development of additional controls to govern the company's data processing practices in coordination with an independent party that can attest to the company's compliance with said controls: - 4.
-Formation of three Transparency Centers globally, with plans to establish the first one in 2018, to address any security issues together with customers, trusted partners and government stakeholders; the centers will serve as a facility for trusted partners to access reviews on the company's code, software updates, and threat detection rules, along with other activities.
-The Transparency Centers will open by 2020; - 5.
-Increasing bug bounty awards up to \$100,000 for the most severe vulnerabilities found under Kaspersky Lab's Coordinated Vulnerability Disclosure program, to further incentivize independent security researchers to supplement the company's vulnerability detection and mitigation efforts.
+- Initiating an independent review of the company's source code with similar reviews of the company's software updates and threat detection rules to follow; - Commencing an independent assessment of (i) the company's secure development lifecycle processes, and (ii) its software and supply chain risk mitigation strategies; - 3.
+Development of additional controls to govern the company's data processing practices in coordination with an independent party that can attest to the company's compliance with said controls; - 4.
+Formation of three Transparency Centers globally, establishing the first one in 2018, to address any security issues together with customers, trusted partners and government stakeholders; the centers will serve as a facility for trusted partners to access reviews on the company's code, software updates, and threat detection rules, along with other activities.
+The second transparency center opened in 2019 in Madrid, Spain, and the third one to come. - 5.
+Increasing bug bounty awards up to \$100,000 for the most severe vulnerabilities found under Kaspersky's Coordinated Vulnerability Disclosure program, to further incentivize independent security researchers to supplement the company's vulnerability detection and mitigation efforts.